7878860062/task-1-Devops-/README.md

-# this is our first task
+# this is our first task by team work

-#automate with team work
-# Genterator is make from list
+# converting list to generator

 l=[1,2,3,45,56,6,78,975,45,87]